From misty Haida Gwaii, to the Skeena River, volcanic valleys, glacial lakes and snowy mountains—enjoy the view of each market you visit.

 What’s in Season in Northern BC

 Packed with over a dozen minerals and vitamins, mushrooms are a great way to boost nutrition – and flavour – in your meals.
-There are hundreds of available farmed and foraged varieties to try!
+There are hundreds of available farmed and foraged varieties to try – and also available dried for those winter months!
 Cook up some pink oyster or matsutake (pine mushrooms) in your favourite fish or seafood dish, or try fried portobello or shiitake with your next brunch.
-Best stored in a paper bag, fungi can last up to 10 days in your fridge.

 What’s Fresh in this Region?Fresh – kale, mushrooms.
 Storage/dried/frozen – apples, beets, cabbage, carrots, cucumber, garlic, leek, onion, parsnip, potatoes, pumpkin, rutabaga, squash, turnip, zucchini.